awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    efs-app       1/1     Running   0          10m   192.168.78.156   ip-192-168-73-191.region-code.compute.internal   <none>           <none>
    ```
 **Note**
-If a pod doesn't have an IP address listed, make sure that you added a mount target for the subnet that your node is in \(as described at the end of [Create an Amazon EFS file system](#efs-create-filesystem)\)\.
-Otherwise the pod won't leave `ContainerCreating` status\.
-When an IP address is listed, it may take a few minutes for a pod to reach the `Running` status\.
+If a Pod doesn't have an IP address listed, make sure that you added a mount target for the subnet that your node is in \(as described at the end of [Create an Amazon EFS file system](#efs-create-filesystem)\)\.
+Otherwise the Pod won't leave `ContainerCreating` status\.
+When an IP address is listed, it may take a few minutes for a Pod to reach the `Running` status\.

 1. Confirm that the data is written to the volume\.